cohitre/myron-marston/static/dev-blog/_posts/2011-10-10-custom-request-matchers-in-vcr-2-0.md

 `:match_requests_on => [:host, :path]`.
 This works OK, but doesn't provide an easy way to solve the problem of URIs with non-deterministic query parameters.
-Building a regex that correctly matches all of a URI except a particular query paramter is not easy, and it would have been even more difficult to puts code that does this generically in VCR so that users could easily match on a URI while ignoring particular query parameters.
+Building a regex that correctly matches all of a URI except a particular query parameter is not easy, and it would have been even more difficult to put code that does this generically in VCR so that users could easily match on a URI while ignoring particular query parameters.